 If you want your vegetable korma to be even thicker, you can easily do that by:

 - Use a cornstarch slurry (stir together equal parts cornstarch to cold water) and pour into curry during the last few minutes of cook time.
-Start with about ½ tablespoon of cornstarch and ½ tablespoon of water….a little goes a long way.
+Start with about ½ tablespoon of cornstarch and ½ tablespoon of water as a little goes a long way.
+You can always add more after, if you like.

 - Reduce the sauce some more.
 Don’t reduce too much or you may make your veggies too soft (unless you really enjoy that).